Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 ### JSX/Vue templates

-If you're working in the web, you've probably heard (or are using) them.
+If you're working in the web, you've probably heard of (or are using) them.

 They are both a way to write a kind of HTML that will be compiled to Javascript.